The Gamecock Pharmacy Assurance pathway at the University of South Carolina is a unique

 year during the first and second collegiate years.

-Successfully complete, with a grade of C or higher, the GPA preparation courses including
+Successfully complete, with a grade of C or higher, the following GPA preparation

-University 101 and Introduction to Pharmacy in the US.
+PHAR 401: Introduction to Pharmacy in the United States

 Must complete and submit their PharmCAS Application prior to the fall semester of

 In order to continuously create and maintain the highest quality experiences for GPA

 pathway students, a fee of $350 per semester will be required of every student during

 the two years of prerequisite coursework.
 This fee includes the $100 per semester

 advisement fee that is required of all USC pre-pharmacy students.

 Prior to matriculation into the Pharm.D. program, all GPA pathway students will be